howisjames/howisjt-com/content/posts/hobby-constructing-sup.md

 ## Using the Patterns

 The plans or patterns for the structural pieces are plotted on 2' x 8' paper, so I began by ripping the 4 x 8 sheet of plywood in half lengthwise.
-Then I diluted Elmer's glue 50% in water to affix the paper patterns to the plywood.
+Then I diluted Elmer's &trade; glue 50% in water to affix the paper patterns to the plywood.
 A foam brush was used to apply diluted glue to the wood in sections as I rolled and smoothed out the paper.
 It dried overnight and in the process many of the wrinkles disappeared.

 ![Paddleboard frame member pattern sheet](/images/hobby/paddling/sup/0000-paddleboard-frame-plans.jpg)